-The Benefits Chart on the following pages lists the services Humana Gold Plus SNP-DE H1036-168 (HMO D-SNP) covers.
+The Benefits Chart on the following pages lists the services HumanaChoice SNP-DE H5525-036 (PPO D-SNP) covers.
 The services listed in the Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, and equipment) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You receive your care from a network provider.
-In most cases, care you receive from an out-of-network provider will not be covered.
-Chapter 3 provides more information about requirements for using network providers and the situations when we will cover services from an out-of-network provider. - You have a primary care provider (a PCP) who is providing and overseeing your care.
-In most situations, your PCP must give you approval in advance before you can see other providers in the plan's network.
-This is called giving you a "referral."
-Chapter 3 provides more information about getting a referral and the situations when you do not need a referral.
-However, referrals are not required for in-network services. - Some of the services listed in the Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from us.
-Covered services that need approval in advance are marked in the Benefits Chart by a footnote.
-In addition, the following services not listed in the Benefits Chart require prior authorization: - > The preauthorization list can be found here: www.humana.com/PAL
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from HumanaChoice SNP-DE H5525-036 (PPO D-SNP). - You never need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance. - Covered services that need approval in advance to be covered as in-network services are marked by a footnote in the Benefits Chart.
+In addition, the following services not listed in the Benefits Chart require approval in advance: - > The preauthorization list can be found here: www.humana.com/PAL